Understanding a Golf Shank: What It Is, How It Happens, and How to Fix It

 Is “shank” a bad word in golf?

-Yes, the word “shank” is, in essence, the most dreaded term on a golf course.
+Yes, the word “shank” in golf is, in essence, the most dreaded term on a golf course.
 It’s often referred to as “the S-word” or “the taboo word,” stemming from various superstitions.
 Many golfers avoid saying it during a round, convinced it will bring mental strain or bad luck.

 Is a shank a good thing in golf?

-No, a shank is never a good shot.
+No, a golf shank is never a good shot.
 It happens when the ball hits the hosel of the club instead of the face, sending it off course with little control or distance.
 Unlike a push or slice, a shank is never a deliberate strategy.

 Do even the pros shank the ball?